Bwc9876/bingus-bot/README.md

   have a chance to reply to messages in.
 The bot still learns from all channels in realtime, but these channels it'll have an 80% of replying to any message

+- `Markov.BRAIN_FILE`: Path to file where the chain will be persisted.
+This file will automatically be created if it doesn't exist already.
+The file itself is msgpack, so it's recommended to give it a `msgpack` extension.
+   By default it will be set to `$PWD/brain.msgpack`

 ## Adding Cogs

 To start, you can run `poetry run add_cog`.